dechamps/LoudspeakerExplorer/Loudspeaker_Explorer.md

 The famous CEA/CTA-2034 charts, popularized by Dr. Floyd Toole.
 These provide a good summary of the measurements from a perceptual perspective.
 Speakers are presented side-by-side for easy comparison.

 Remember:
  - **All the charts are interactive.** Use the mousewheel to zoom, and drag & drop to pan.
-Re-run the code block to reset the view.
  - **Charts are not computed if the section they're under is folded while the code runs.** To manually load a chart, click the Run (Play) icon next to the code block above it.

 ```python